DXWO

 DXWO (99.9 FM), broadcasting as 99.9 Radyo BisDak, is a radio station owned and operated by Times Broadcasting Network Corporation.
 The station's studio is located at Ariosa Bldg., Jamisola St., Pagadian City.

+Incidents

+On September 13, 2000, at around 7:00 p.m., an explosion, apparently caused by an improvised bomb, occurred near the door of the station, which was then located on the fourth floor of the Aderico Optical Building.